atulkakrana/sample-scripts/README.md

 ## Synopsis
 A set of sample-scripts for review by hiring managers or selection committee.
-These scripts are used for my day-day and are not true indicator of my coding potential.
-Study-specific (main) tools that I developed cannot be included here as those are only for internal use.
+These scripts are used for my day-to-day research and are not true indicators of my coding potential.
+Study-specific (major) tools that I developed cannot be included here as those are only for internal use.

 ## Python